Allotments Information

 Allotment keys and gates

-Replacement and additional keys can be provided at a cost of £6.00 per key, contact us to arrange this and we will provide you with an invoice.
+Replacement keys can be provided at a cost per key, contact the allotment officer (allotments@lincoln.gov.uk) to arrange this and we will provide you with an invoice.

-If the lock or gate is damaged contact us and we will replace it as soon as possible.
+If the lock or gate is damaged, please report this to us and we will replace it as soon as possible.

 Allotment security

-There are substantial lockable security gates at most sites, those that don’t have these are scheduled to receive them in the future.
-Boundary fences and other security measures are in place for most sites.
+There are substantial lockable security gates, boundary fences and other security measures in place at all sites.

-At all sites, you should feel safe and secure whilst gardening.
+At all of our alltoment sites, you should feel safe and secure whilst gardening.
 If at any time this is not the case, or you are challenged on site by a non-tenant, report this to us

-We do not encourage the use of fencing on allotment plots however should you wish to place fencing around your plot it should be no higher that three to four foot high.
+We do not encourage the use of fencing on allotment plots, however should you wish to place fencing around your plot then it should be no higher than three to four foot high.
 Council officers need to have a clear view of the plot within.
-Fences that are placed higher than this will be required to be removed or reduced in height at your own expense.
+Fences that are placed higher than this will be required to be removed or reduce it in height at the tenant's own expense.

 Vandalism, theft and damage